-At 5642m, Mount Elbrus is a huge double-domed dormant volcano located in the spectacular Caucasus Mountains of Russia.
-The west summit is the highest peak in Europe, making it one of the famous 7 summits.
-It also has the advantage that an ascent can fit into a 10 day trip which makes it ideal for those with limited holiday (it could also be tied easily into a longer trip to Russia).
+Mount Elbrus (Russia) is a huge double domed dormant volcano located in the spectacular Caucasus Mountains of Russia.
+Its west summit is the highest peak in Europe making it one of the famous 7 summits.
+It also has the advantage that an ascent can fit safely into a 10 day trip.
+The trip is therefore ideal for those with limited holiday.

-Elbrus offers a technically straight-forward ascent line making it a great objective for anyone keen to develop altitude experience.
-An ascent requires basic mountaineering skills which can be learnt as part of the trip.
-Alternatively, one of our Scottish Winter Skills courses would prepare you perfectly.
-Good hill fitness is essential as the trip does involve multiple consecutive days on the hill and summit day is a long one, but otherwise this trip offers all mountaineers an exciting challenge.
+We ascend Mount Elbrus (Russia) via a technically straight-forward ascent line from the south side of the mountain.
+An ascent requires basic mountaineering skills which we will teach you as part of the trip.
+One of our Scottish Winter Skills courses would also prepare you perfectly.
+Good hill fitness is essential as the trip does involve multiple consecutive days on the hill and the summit day is long.
+Otherwise, this trip offers all mountaineers an exciting challenge.